angie-il/my-next-editor/README.md

-# Create T3 App

 # MY NEXT EDITOR

 A simple web-based drawing editor built with Tldraw (https://tldraw.dev), powered by Next.js, TailwindCSS, Shadcn UI, and tRPC.
 Users can create and modify shapes on a canvas, and all changes are automatically saved via API using snapshot syncing.

-Built as a technical test to demonstrate frontend architecture, performance optimization, and type-safe fullstack development.
+###  Stack
+- T3 Stack
+  - Next.js (App Router)
+  - TailwindCSS
+  - tRPC
+  - TypeScript
+-  Tldraw
+- 🎨 Shadcn UI

 ### 🗓️ Day 1